pranavphoenix/pranavphoenix.github.io/_pages/about.md

 </div>

 <div style="text-align: justify; margin-top: 1em;">
-  I earned my Ph.D. in Electrical Engineering from the <a href="https://www.ee.iitb.ac.in" style="text-decoration: none;">Department of Electrical Engineering</a> at the <a href="https://www.iitb.ac.in/" style="text-decoration: none;">Indian Institute of Technology Bombay</a>, where I developed resource-efficient neural architectures capable of tackling multiple computer vision tasks simultaneously.
-During my doctoral studies, I collaborated closely with the <em>MeDAL (Medical Imaging, Deep Learning, and Artificial Intelligence Lab)</em> under the supervision of <a href="https://www.ee.iitb.ac.in/~asethi/" style="text-decoration: none;">Prof. Amit Sethi</a>.
+  I earned my Ph.D. in Artificial Intelligence from the <a href="https://www.ee.iitb.ac.in" style="text-decoration: none;">Department of Electrical Engineering</a> at the <a href="https://www.iitb.ac.in/" style="text-decoration: none;">Indian Institute of Technology Bombay</a>, where I developed resource-efficient neural architectures for various computer vision tasks such as classification, segmentation, inpainitng and super-resolution.
+During my doctoral studies, I was associated with the <em>MeDAL (Medical Imaging, Deep Learning, and Artificial Intelligence Lab)</em> under the supervision of <a href="https://www.ee.iitb.ac.in/~asethi/" style="text-decoration: none;">Prof. Amit Sethi</a>.
 </div>

 <div style="text-align: justify; margin-top: 1em;">